-A GAY-LESBIAN-BISEXUAL-TRANSGENDER GUIDE:
+A QUEER GUIDE:

 You may have heard of Colorado's Amendment 2 effort in the early '90's, spearheaded by conservative groups in Colorado Springs (home of the Air Force Academy and Focus on the Family).
 The amendment tried to ban gay rights ordinances everywhere in the state, affecting several towns and cities including Boulder.
 Although it was narrowly approved by Colorado voters, it was declared unconstitutional by both the Colorado Supreme Court and the U.S. Supreme Court.
-The City of Boulder (whose voters opposed the amenment two to one) was very active in opposing Amendment 2, and spent a lot of effort taking the issue through the court system.
+The City of Boulder (whose voters opposed the amendment two to one) was very active in opposing Amendment 2 and spent a lot of effort taking the issue through the court system.

 In terms of weather, we're in a semi-arid, high-plains area.
 This means lots of sun, fairly mild winters with occasional snows and some cold weather, and warm (sometimes hot) summer days with little rain.
 Fall and spring here are wonderful and sumptuous.
 The thin dry air means that cold temperatures are easy to insulate against, and shade provides a quick respite to the summer heat, with summer nights generally pleasant and cool.
-Mountain temperatures are also substantially cooler, andt the mountains are much snowier than the plains in the winter.
+Mountain temperatures are also substantially cooler, and the mountains are much snowier than the plains in the winter.

 The main drawback to living here is that

 I hope you enjoy your stay here, and come to love Boulder as much as I have.